mirhagk/PowerCommandParser/readme.md

 var settings = Parser.ParseArguments<Settings>(args);
 ```

 If any errors occur the method will print the errors to the standard error screen and return null.
-So simply check for null, and exit the program if it's null
+So check for null, and exit the program if it's null

 ```
 if (settings == null) return;